AI Hydra 64: Did we just change light testing FOREVER? | BRStv Investigates

 Custom BRS Settings Using myAI

-Aqua Illumination does not really provide any settings recommendations for the myAI app.
-Using the data we collected and our observations and experience, we proceeded to create our own.
-We came up with different custom settings for both an LPS and SPS dominant reef tanks over both the 60 gallon cube and 120 gallon tank.
+Aqua Illumination does not really provide any settings recommendations for the myAI app, you simply get the option of "Easy Setup" which lays out a suitable photoperiod with all channels set to equal output.
+From here, it is up to you to adjust the intensity of each setpoint.
+Using the data we collected and our observations and experience, we proceeded to create our own blend.
+We came up with different custom settings for both an LPS and SPS dominant reef tanks over both the 60-gallon cube and 120-gallon tank.

 We are confident these data-backed settings will produce great results and you now have the necessary knowledge to hit the ground running with your new Hydra 64.
 One thing to remember is that your particular aquascape and the exact size and shape of your tank will have an effect on performance.
 That being said the most foolproof way to get your light dialed optimally for your tank is to verify the settings with a PAR meter.